akirk/php-ratelimiter/README.md

 php-ratelimiter
 ===============

-A small script that uses Memcache to allow only a certain number of requests per a certain amount of minutes.
+A small class that uses Memcache to allow only a certain number of requests per a certain amount of minutes.

+The class works around the problem that the timeframe is constantly moving, i.e. every new minute the timeframe is different.
+See my [blogpost](http://alexander.kirk.at/2013/04/19/add-a-rate-limit-to-your-website/).

 Usage
 -----